jzohrab/pact/README_todo.md

 ## MVP TODO (usable for me)

-* on play clip, if transcription is not there, add it.

-* play clip using the regular player, so can stop it if you want, and see updates.
-* optionally, play clip on separate thread

 * need some kind of status update on export, "success" or similar.
 * if exporting on thread, then gui update shouldn't cause seg fault.
 * save the exported date with the clip